 Gather Around Beer

+It was this notion of gathering with friends, family, and neighbors to enjoy a beverage, a meal and conversation that The Commons is rooted in.
 The Commons Brewery started in Mike Wright’s garage in Southeast Portland.
-A true nano brewery to be sure – you can read more about that below.
+A true nano brewery to be sure – you can read more about that below in the back story.

-The Commons strives to make well executed, moderate alcohol beers with a refreshing and unique character (most often with yeasts originating from Europe).
+The Commons strives to make well executed, approachable beers with a refreshing and lively character.
+You can call us yeast forward, we’re comfortable with that.
 The beers are geared to be session-able and therefore enable or enhance social interaction.
-For consumers, the focus should be on friends and family they are sharing time with (gather around beer).
+For consumers, the focus should be on friends and family they are sharing time with.

 Backstory – Nano Roots

 In Summer 2011, Mike decided to ignore logic and common sense and expand the brewery to a commercial space and a 7BBL system.
 Those months were full of activity: building out the space, corralling licenses and learning the new system.

 The expansion allowed us to expand our customer base, serve existing customers more consistently and begin to produce bottle conditioned beer.
 Bottling is something Mike wanted to do from the beginning, but wasn’t able to make happen in the garage.
 The move also included the construction of a tasting room, finally allowing the brewery to have direct interaction with customers; something the garage couldn’t allow.

 Beetje started in the summer of 2010 in Mike Wright’s garage.
 What follows is the story of Beetje written at that time.

 Beetje (\’bee-cha’\) is a Flemish word that roughly translates to “little”, or “little bit”.
 This brewery will live up to that notion for the foreseeable future.